-Jargon is a literary term that is defined as a use of specific phrases and words by writers in a particular situation, profession or trade.
+Jargon is a literary term that is defined as the use of specific phrases and words in a particular situation, profession, or trade.
 These specialized terms are used to convey hidden meanings accepted and understood in that field.
 Jargon examples are found in literary and non-literary pieces of writing.

 Jargon and Slang

-Slang is a type of informal category of a certain language developed within a certain community and consists of words or phrases whose literal meanings are different than the actual meanings.
+Slang is a type of informal category of language developed within a certain community, and consists of words or phrases whose literal meanings are different than the actual meanings.
 Hence, it is not understood by people outside of that community or circle.
 Slang is more common in spoken language than written.

-Jargon, on the other hand, is broadly associated with a subject, occupation or business that makes use of standard words or phrases frequently comprising of abbreviations e.g. HTH, LOL.
-However, unlike slang, its terms are developed and composed deliberately for the convenience of a specific section of society.
-We can see the difference in two sentences given below.
+Jargon, on the other hand, is broadly associated with a subject, occupation, or business that makes use of standard words or phrases, and frequently comprised of abbreviations, such as LOC (loss of consciousness), or TRO (temporary restraining order).
+However, unlike slang, its terms are developed and composed deliberately for the convenience of a specific profession, or section of society.
+We can see the difference in the two sentences given below.

-You can see that the use of words specifically related to the field of law.
-Lawyer, tenure, battery, recognizances and statutes are legal words used at the time of Shakespeare.
+Here, you can see the use of words specifically related to the field of law, marked in bold.
+These are legal words used at the time of Shakespeare.

-This passage is full of medical jargon such as nasal, congestions, alpha blockers and anti-depressants.
-Perhaps only those in the medical community would fully understand all of them..
+This passage is full of medical jargon, such as those shown in bold.
+Perhaps only those in the medical community would fully understand all of these terms.

 Function of Jargon

 The use of jargon is significant in prose and verse.
-It seems unintelligible to the people who do not know the meanings.
-Examples of jargon used in literature are used to emphasize a situation or to refer to something exotic to the readers or audience.
-In fact, the use of jargon in literature shows the dexterity of the writer of having knowledge of other spheres.
-Writers use jargon to make a certain character a real one in fiction as well as in plays and poetry.
+It seems unintelligible to the people who do not know the meanings of the specialized terms.
+Jargon in literature is used to emphasize a situation, or to refer to something exotic.
+In fact, the use of jargon in literature shows the dexterity of the writer, of having knowledge of other spheres.
+Writers use jargon to make a certain character seem real in fiction, as well as in plays and poetry.